StarbeamOne/blog.starbeam.one/content/article/2022/10/November-2022-Status-Update.md

 ### A Week Off

 It is indeed the second Tuesday of the month.
-I usually aim for the first Tuesday, but I have recently been running into troubles with my recording software and they have been thankfully resolved.
-So today we are back on track, recording today and in two weeks from now.
+I usually aim for the first Tuesday, but I have recently been running into troubles with my recording software [and they have been thankfully resolved](https://twitter.com/StarbeamOne/status/1588566148349501440).
+So today we are back on track, recording today and again in two weeks from now on the 22nd.
 Thankfully November is a 5-week month and I was able to slide up the 3 week interval to the front of the month.

-From here on it should be back to business as usual. 🙏🤞
+From here on, it should be back to business as usual. 🙏🤞

 ### Alpha II Is Underway